netascode/ansible-dc-vxlan-example/README.md

 Role: [cisco.nac_dc_vxlan.dtc.create](https://github.com/netascode/ansible-dc-vxlan/blob/develop/roles/dtc/create/README.md)

-The `create` role builds all of the templates and variable parameters required to deploy the VXLAN fabric and creates fabric state in NDFC.
-The data model is converted into the proper templates required by the Ansible modules used to communicate with the NDFC controller and manage the fabric state.
+The `create` role builds all of the templates and variable parameters required to deploy the VXLAN fabric and creates fabric state in ND.
+The data model is converted into the proper templates required by the Ansible modules used to communicate with the ND controller and manage the fabric state.

 ### Deploy role

 Role: [cisco.nac_dc_vxlan.dtc.deploy](https://github.com/netascode/ansible-dc-vxlan/blob/develop/roles/dtc/deploy/README.md)

-The `deploy` role deploys the fabric state created using the Create role to the NDFC managed devices.
+The `deploy` role deploys the fabric state created using the Create role to the ND managed devices.

 ### Remove role

 Role: [cisco.nac_dc_vxlan.dtc.remove](https://github.com/netascode/ansible-dc-vxlan/blob/develop/roles/dtc/remove/README.md)

-The `remove` role removes state from the NDFC controller and the devices managed by the NDFC controller.
-When the collection discoveres managed state in NDFC that is not defined the the data model it gets removed by this role.
+The `remove` role removes state from the ND controller and the devices managed by the ND controller.
+When the collection discoveres managed state in ND that is not defined the the data model it gets removed by this role.
 For this reason this role requires the following variables to be set to `true` under the `group_vars` directory.
-This avoids accidental removal of configuration from NDFC that might impact the network.
+This avoids accidental removal of configuration from ND that might impact the network.

 Inside the example repository under `group_vars/ndfc` is a file called `ndfc.yaml` that contains the variables: